Ilusion9/outputs-list-sm/README.md

  * @param outputlen         Maximum size of the output buffer.
  * @param target            Buffer to copy the target name.
  * @param targetlen         Maximum size of the target buffer.
- * @param target            Buffer to copy the input received.
+ * @param input             Buffer to copy the input received.
  * @param inputlen          Maximum size of the input buffer.
  * @param param             Buffer to copy the parameters received.
  * @param paramlen          Maximum size of the parameters buffer.